Allen R. Maddox – Served in Company B of the Texas Rangers in 1896.

 Christian “Chris” Madsen (1851–1944) – A U.S. Deputy Marshal in Oklahoma Territory, Madsen worked closely with Heck Thomas and Bill Tilghman.
 Becoming known as the Three Guardsmen and were largely responsible for wiping out the lawlessness in Indian Territory.

-George Maledon, aka: Prince of Hangmen (1830-1911) – Maledon worked as a deputy sheriff in Fort Smith, Arkansas before he was appointed as a “special deputy” in charge of execution of the prisoners whom Judge Isaac Parker had condemned.
+George Maledon, aka Prince of Hangmen (1830-1911) – Maledon worked as a deputy sheriff in Fort Smith, Arkansas, before he was appointed as a “special deputy” in charge of the execution of the prisoners whom Judge Isaac Parker had condemned.
 For the next 22 years, he would execute more than sixty criminals, earning him the moniker of the “Prince of the Hangmen.”